-To lock the door from the outside without the key, press the end of the lock lever down on the door and then close the door.
+To lock the door from the outside without the key, rotate the lock lever rearward and then close the door.

-To lock the door from the outside using the power door locking switch, push the switch forward ("LOCK" side) and then close the door.
-In this case, all closed doors and the rear gate are locked at the same time.
+To lock the door from the outside using the power door locking switch, push the front side of the switch ("LOCK" side) and then close the door.
+In this case, all closed doors and the rear gate (for wagon) are locked at the same time.

-Always make sure that all doors and the rear gate are locked before leaving your vehicle.
+Always make sure that all doors and the rear gate (wagon) are locked before leaving your vehicle.

-Make sure that you do not leave the key inside the vehicle before locking the doors from the outside without the key.
+Make sure that you do not leave the key inside the vehicle when locking the doors from the outside without the key.

-▼ Locking and unlocking from the inside
+Locking and unlocking from the inside